-Once the Funeral Liturgy is scheduled, our funeral facilitator will contact you with information, or to schedule a time to meet.
+Once the Funeral Liturgy is scheduled, or if pre-planning, our funeral facilitator will contact you with more information or to schedule a time to meet.
 At that meeting, the facilitator will walk you through the Funeral Liturgy as well as other ways Ascension may be able to accommodate your needs.
-If you would like to pre-plan selections, use this guide.
 If anything seems unclear in the guide, contact the facilitator or complete the forms to the best of your knowledge and prepare any questions you might have.